 11 Smart Financial Moves to Make With Your Tax Refund

-The average tax refund this year, as of late March, is nearly $2,900, according to the Internal Revenue Service -- a sizable sum to get all at once.
+The average tax refund this year, as of early April, is $2,864, according to the Internal Revenue Service -- a sizable sum to get all at once.
 Deciding what to do with such a windfall can be daunting.
 In a 2016 survey by Capital One, 65 percent of respondents said they think it's best to use a tax refund in a practical way.
 But what is "practical" may depend on the situation.
 Respondents were evenly split on the question of saving vs. spending the money.
 Either way, there are many financially sound approaches to making the most of a tax refund.

 Having money set aside in case of an injury, car accident, or job loss helps keep everyday emergencies from turning into financial emergencies.
 Many financial advisers recommend socking away at least three to six months' worth of expenses in an easily accessible savings or high-yield checking account.
 A tax refund can help build this emergency fund.

 Some companies match a portion of a worker's contribution to an employer-sponsored retirement plan such as a 401(k).
 Employees who do not already contribute enough to get the maximum employer portion could consider contributing more.
 The rules do not allow lump-sum investments into a 401(k) -- the contribution must be deducted from a paycheck -- so use the tax refund money to make up the difference in take-home pay after increasing the amount withheld from a paycheck.